mbrtnck/songbook/README.md

 # songbook

-A collection of song lyrics along with guitar chords for single guitar accompaniment, in convenient, printer-friendly text format.
-Included guitar chords are my own interpretation based on what I hear and what I can play; and since I don't have any formal musical background, they may be slightly different than the original ones.
+A collection of song lyrics along with chords for single guitar accompaniment, served in convenient, printer-friendly text format.

+Included guitar chords are my own interpretation based on the mixture of what I can hear, what I found on the Internet, and what I'm able to play; and since I don't have any formal musical background, they may be slightly different than the original ones.
 You have been warned!

 **Note:** I use German notation, so the tone between *A* and *C* is *H*, and the semitone between *A* and *H* is *B*.
 See below for clear